iyke395/Superstore-Sales-Analysis/README.md

 ## Data sourcing:

-The data used for this analysis was provided by SidehustleNG.,klldk
+The data used for this analysis was provided by SidehustleNG.,klld

 ### Meta data:
 Row ID => Unique ID for each row.